Lapland-Robotics/ROS1-ROS2-Bridge/README.md

 ## Configuration

 1. Configure the ROS_MASTER_URI
-open docker-compose.yml file and change the value of ROS_MASTER_URI (services -> bridge -> environment -> ROS_MASTER_URI)
+open docker-compose.yml file and change the value of ROS_MASTER_URI (services -> bridge -> environment -> ROS_MASTER_URI).
-this ROS Master can be on the same computer or a different computer.
+This ROS Master can be on the same computer or a different computer.
 If it is a different computer you need to be on the same network (LAN)

 ```yml
     "ROS_MASTER_URI=http://<ip-address>:<port>"